CharlesB91/engage-fitness/README.md

 ### Pep8 Checker

-- Pyton code has been ran throug this with no errors.
+- Pyton code has been ran thrown this with no errors.
 - Have not ran setting.py through this as this code already comes inclusive with django.

 ### Googe Lighthouse

-- Google lighthouse has been used to test accessibilty of this site.
+- Google lighthouse has been used to test accessibility of this site.
 This shows above 90

 ![Lighthouse](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/lighthouse.PNG
 )